naeemkhan667/backend-server/README.md

 # dev:
 Uses nodemon with ts-node to run the src/index.ts file directly. nodemon watches for file changes and automatically restarts the server, providing a convenient development workflow with hot-reloading.

+# Other mandatory packages to be installed

+npm install express dotenv

+npm install cors @types/cors

+npm install express-rate-limit

+// Configure the rate limiter
+const apiLimiter = rateLimit({
+  windowMs: 15 * 60 * 1000, // 15 minutes
+  limit: 100, // Limit each IP to 100 requests per `windowMs`
+  message: 'Too many requests from this IP, please try again after 15 minutes',
+  standardHeaders: 'draft-7', // Include RateLimit headers according to draft-7
+  legacyHeaders: false, // Disable the X-RateLimit-* headers });

+# windowMs:
+The time window in milliseconds during which the limit is enforced.
+In this example, 15 * 60 * 1000 milliseconds equals 15 minutes.

+# limit:
+The maximum number of requests allowed from a single client within the windowMs.
+Here, it's set to 100 requests.

+# message:
+The response body sent when a client exceeds the rate limit.

+# standardHeaders:
+Specifies whether to include standard RateLimit headers in the response. draft-7 is a common choice.
+legacyHeaders: Set to false to disable older X-RateLimit-* headers.

+We can also install the following packagesa as well.

+- winston
+- npm install compression